[Update October 2021: The $2,000 welcome bonus has been discontinued.]

 Several aspects of modern banking are changed for Chase members elevated to Private Client status—overall, the program has many strengths, but it also has many caveats.
 Chase works hard to keep its Private Clients, but be sure to read the fine print before you make any decisions.

-Current Chase customers opting to upgrade to Private Client status are provided a hefty reward.
+Chase customers opting to upgrade to Private Client status are periodically provided a hefty reward, although not currently.

-From now until April 14, 2021, upgrading to Chase Private Client includes a lucrative welcome bonus of 💰$2,000 💰 after completing a few qualifying transactions.
+Typically Chase will offer existing clients upgrading to Chase Private Client a lucrative welcome bonus of 💰$2,000 💰 after completing a few qualifying transactions.

 - Meet with a Private Client Banker to upgrade to Chase Private Client CheckingSM account and